cert-manager/testing/prow/README.md

    the target commit to which you will be upgrading to (Prow does not have "releases").

-4. Look at the current build of Prow stored in the file `prow/version`.
-For
+4. Find out what is the "current commit" of the current deployment of Prow.
+This is stored in the file `prow/version`.
+For example:
-   example:

    ```sh
    % cat prow/version